 Artisanal culture was thus highly ambivalent.
 It was often a reservoir of creative criticism of modernizing industrial practices, but its structure was still fundamentally a defence of craft privilege - "the clinging dross of exclusivism," to use James Hinton's apt phrase.
-Yet, at the same time, it would be too easy to embrace a theory of an aristocracy of labour in the Hamilton working class.
-An examination of workplace behaviour alone would be insufficient to confirm such a theory; for as the most sensitive British studies have emphasized, we would need a fuller portrait of artisanal culture that took into account social and politicial associations outside the workplace.
-It was many of these same men, for example, who were prominent in the leadership of the city's working class unity at the polls.
+129 Yet, at the same time, it would be too easy to embrace a theory of an aristocracy of labour in the Hamilton working class.
+An examination of workplace behaviour alone would be insufficient to confirm such a theory; for as the most sensitive British studies have emphasized, 130 we would need a fuller portrait of artisanal culture that took into account social and politicial associations outside the workplace.
+It was many of these same men, for example, who were prominent in the leadership of the city's working class political organization, the Independent Labor Party, which promoted class unity at the polls.
 The evidence presented here, in any case, should certainly raise doubts about any suggestion that these skilled workers were enjoying any special favours from capital; they were, in fact, being persistently harassed by belligerent employers.